gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/mid-term summary.md

 * Doorway: A third generation, called a doorway page, contains text and metadata chosen to rank highly on certain search keywords, but when a browser requests the doorway page it instead gets a more “commercial” page

-## two impropre technique used to enhance a web pages ranking in search result
+## Two impropre technique used to enhance a web pages ranking in search result
 * Cloaking: The second generation of spam used a technique called cloaking;
 When the web server detects a request from a crawler, it returns a different page than the page it ret
 * page jacking: steal the content of a website and copy it into another site to get a higher paper ranking